 Wondering how to prepare for CAT in 6 months?
-Few things are carved here to help the candidates to know how to work on your CAT when you still have six months in hand.
-Here are a few things for you to know how to crack CAT exam in 6 months.
+Few things are carved here to help the candidates to know how to work on their CAT when you still have six months in hand.
+Here are a few things for you to know how to crack the CAT exam in 6 months.

 Tips for CAT Preparation in 6 Months

 One should be informed about the CAT syllabus and pattern before starting the preparation.
 You can also create Google Alert with the topic – “CAT and “MBA” to get the news and events as soon as they happen.
-A thorough research about the colleges and the selection criteria should be done too.
+Thorough research about the colleges and the selection criteria should be done too.

 Get your basics right:

 If you are preparing on your own, you can start with 9th and 10th class maths topics.
 For the first two months, you should just concentrate on building the foundation.
 Once that is done, you can move on to more advanced/difficult questions from each topic.

 The secret to cracking CAT in 6 months is to master the art of time management.
 Quality over Quantity is always stressed for CAT preparation.
 So, you need not have to put 6 -7 hours for preparation but rather measure them in actionable goals.
 Assign a fixed time that is suitable for your routine and stick to it.
 Preparing a timetable that revolves around the same time is the best way.

 Keep yourself updated with the happenings around the world.
 Apart from enhancing your vocabulary and general awareness, you will also gain different perspectives on an issue.
 It should also be known that most of the GD topics are taken from recent events.